 2. Challenges one to develop new hobbies

-Think of a chance that a group had to go out hiking for three days.
+Think of a chance that a group had to go out hiking or RVing for three days.
 If they decide to build a temporal structure to shelter themselves, there must be tools to be used while joining the temporary shelter.